Compound File Binary Format: CFBF header format

+The first 4 bytes of the signature (0xD0CF11E0) visually resemble the letters "DOCFILE".

 File Allocation Table (FAT) sectors

 When taken together as a single stream the collection of FAT sectors define the status and linkage of every sector in the file.
 Each entry in the FAT is 4 bytes in length and contains the sector number of the next sector in a FAT chain or one of the following special values: